*We were offered a meal at The Britannia Inn Liverpool in return for this honest blog post

 Pre-family I would have rocked up to a fast food restaurant or squeezed myself into a booth in a local pub.
 Now sadly, that’s no longer the case.
 Bringing a baby or a toddler out to eat with you means preparation and finding a good restaurant serving decent grub and having certain items like highchairs and friendly staff who don’t care about the amount of mess you make.

-We were recently invited to The Britannia Inn in Otterspool which is in the south of the city of Liverpool.
+We were recently invited to The Britannia Inn, Liverpool, located specifically in Otterspool which is in the south of the city.
 Located on the waterfront, the Britannia Inn has recently reopened after having a complete refurbishment and overhaul of its menu.
 Traditionally a carvery restaurant, the Britannia now serves a range of pizzas and burgers alongside its traditional cavern menu and we all went along to see what it was all about.

 As previously mentioned, the Britannia is situated on the waterfront overlooking the river Mersey and promenade.
 There is ample seating outside and in, but on a blustery autumn day with the wind bouncing off the Mersey, the only option was indoors for us.